 Medical Treatments

-Eye drops are often prescribed to reduce eye pressure, decrease fluid production, and help with fluid outflow.
-These may include carbonic anhydrase inhibitors, beta-blockers, and prostaglandin analogs.
+Eye drops are often prescribed to help your cat’s eyes have reduced pressure, decrease fluid production, and help with fluid drainage.
+These may include medications such as carbonic anhydrase inhibitors, beta-blockers, and prostaglandin analogs.

 Surgery